 What is atherosclerosis?

-What problems does atherosclerosis cause?
+What problems can it cause?

-Coronary artery disease .
-When atherosclerosis affects the arteries that supply blood to the heart, the coronary arteries, it can restrict blood flow to the heart muscle.
+Atherosclerosis affects the arteries that supply blood to the heart.
+These are called the coronary arteries.
+This can restrict blood flow to the heart muscle.

-Peripheral arterial disease .
 Atherosclerosis can affect arteries in other parts of the body, such as the pelvis and legs, causing poor circulation.

-Abdominal aortic aneurysm .
 Atherosclerosis can make the walls of the aorta weak.
-The aorta is the large artery that carries blood from the heart to the rest of the body.
+This large artery carries blood from the heart to the rest of the body.

 How is atherosclerosis treated?